 Digital Libraries & Repositories

-We manage open repositories of digitized library Special Collections and current research data, works of scholarship, and learning objects created by Virginia Tech faculty, students, and staff.
-Our repositories include:
+Virginia Tech University Librararies creates, curates and manages digital libraries to preserve and provide access to Libraries' Special Collections, university research data, works of scholarship, and learning objects created by Virginia Tech faculty, students, and staff.
+Our digital libraries include:

 - Special Collections Online